marisabrantley/field-trip-registration/README.md

 # Field Trip Registration
 For this exercise, we were to pretend to be kindergarten teachers who are trying to determine which students still need to register for upcoming field trips.
-The data ass available in a JSON file with an array of student objects, with each object having the students' names and whether they're registered.
+The data was available in a JSON file with an array of student objects, with each object having the students' names and whether they're registered.

 ## Objective